-Certificates cannot be created for relevant activities if the customer did not understand or consent to those activities taking place.
+Certificates must not be created if you think the customer did not understand or consent to those activities taking place.

 Provide written information

 If this code requires an accredited person or scheme participant to provide someone with written information (for example, related to their internal dispute resolution framework), they may provide online access to that information through a link or similar method.
 However, this is only permissible when that person consents to receive the information in that way.